 There was a period of 4 weeks between the EFT training session and the assessment.
 Students were sent an email with a leaflet reminding them of the tapping points and the lecture introducing them to EFT and tapping points was placed on Blackboard (University Virtual Learning Environment).
 However, students they were not directly instructed to continue tapping, but were told that they could use EFT if they wished prior to their Skills Lab assessment.
 Although one month seems long, other research has demonstrated that a single brief EFT session can be effective and that the results are maintained for up to 6 months (Stapleton et al., 2011; Wells et al., 2003).
 However, it may be that the acute, situational nature of performance anxiety, requires further intervention ‘on the day’ and future research should address this.
 Furthermore, the HADS and SUDS scales were not repeated on the day of their Skills Lab assessment and future research should consider this.
 Indeed, the consideration of other outcome measures such as the State-Trait Anxiety Inventory (STAI; Speilberger et al., 1983), that distinguishes between the temporary condition of ‘state anxiety’ and the more general, long–standing ‘trait anxiety’, may have been a more appropriate outcome measure.
 Similarly, the SUDS and HADS do not directly address performance anxiety per se, and other outcome measures such as the Personal Report of Confidence as a Speaker (PRCS) (Gilkinson, 1942; Paul, 1966) and Personal Report of Communication Apprehension (PRCA) (McCroskey, 1986), might have been used.
 Both the PRCS and PRCA have been utilised by Jones et al. (2011) investigating the use of EFT for public speaking anxiety.

-Finally, this study did not take into account factors such as personality and learning styles that have been shown to play significant roles in influencing academic achievement (Komarraju et al., 2011; Richardson et al., 2012).
+Finally, this study did not account for factors such as personality and learning styles that have been shown to have significant roles influencing academic achievement (Komarraju et al., 2011; Richardson et al., 2012).
 Furthermore, the use of learning and study skills in enhancing performance (Hamblet, 2012) was not addressed.
 Future research could consider exploring these traits.

 Conclusions

 Despite the limitations of the study, the results highlight the potential role of EFT as a potentially effective and efficient group intervention in reducing performance anxiety for the 45 social work students who participated.
 It is possible that these findings may generalise to other social work students, in helping them attenuate anxiety and develop skills in public speaking.
-In addition, given that it takes minimal time to train students to use EFT, and that once learned, EFT could be self-administered suggesting that EFT may be a useful curriculum addition for courses that include Furthermore, EFT can easily be transferred to other aspects of personal and student life, for example exam stressand so could be used to reduce anxiety around exams and potentially enhance exam performance.
+In addition, given that it takes minimal time to train students to use EFT, and that once learned, EFT could be self-administered suggesting that EFT may be a useful curriculum addition for courses that include ‘Skills Lab’ assessments.
+Furthermore, EFT can easily be transferred to other aspects of personal and student life, for example exam stress or presentation anxiety and so could be used to reduce anxiety around exams or presentations and potentially enhance exam or presentation performance.
+However, regardless of what intervention is used, it is critical that social work educators develop strategies to alleviate student anxiety.

-Although research continues to demonstrate effectiveness of EFT for anxiety (Clond, 2016), research investigating the mechanisms of action of EFT is not keeping pace, and therefore future research should focus on, not only asserting the benefits of EFT for psychological distress, but investigate its mechanisms of action.
-This would only be possible by ensuring research is designed rigorously by accounting for the methodological flaws identified in the literature, such as the lack of control groups and other factors explaining the positive impact of EFT such as regression to the mean and placebo effects (McCaslin, 2009).
 References

 Allen, R., Carr, S., Linde, K., & Sewell, H. (2016).
 Making the difference together: Guidance on gathering and using feedback about the experience of social work from people who use services and their carers.
 London: Department of Health.